Energy policy of India: Energy trading with neighboring countries

 India's National Grid is synchronously interconnected to Bhutan, and asynchronously linked with Bangladesh, Myanmar and Nepal.
 An undersea interconnection to Sri Lanka (India–Sri Lanka HVDC Interconnection) have been proposed.
 Sri Lanka can also export its surplus renewable energy (solar, onshore wind, offshore wind, etc) to india in future.

 In 2015, Nepal imported 224.21 MW of electric power from India, and Bangladesh imported 500 MW.
 In 2018, Bangladesh proposed importing 10,000 MW power from India.
-To encourage the carbon neutral solar power generation at a lower cost without much costly energy storage, Indian national grid needs to be transformed into a multi national grid expanding up to Vietnam towards east and Iraq towards west spanning nearly 7,000 km wide.
-Being at the central location of the grid, India will be able to import the excess solar power available outside its territory at cheaper prices to meet the morning and evening peak load power demands.
+To encourage the carbon neutral solar power generation, plans are made to transform the Indian national grid into a transnational grid expanding up to Vietnam towards east and Saudi Arabia towards west spanning nearly 7,000 km wide.
+Being at the central location of the widened grid, India will be able to import the excess solar power available outside its territory at cheaper prices to meet the morning and evening peak load power demands without much costly energy storage.